 If we are asked to write a test module, maintaining one or more scenarios will play an important part in writing a complete and effective module.

-A scenario defines the way our module (or application) is supposed to work.
-The basic idea is that if all of our test cases pass, then it means that when we deliver the product into production, it will work correctly for our customers.
+A scenario defines how our module (or application) should work.
+The basic idea is that if all of our test cases pass, it means that delivering the product into production will work correctly for our customers.

-All the test cases in a scenario represent different aspects of the application that we are testing – and if all those tests pass, then we have a high level of confidence that the application is going to perform as expected.
+All the test cases in a scenario represent different aspects of the application we are testing – and if all those tests pass, we have a high confidence that the application will perform as expected.
 By creating and executing test scenarios on a regular basis, we can determine whether the application under test is behaving as it should.
-If not, we can make the necessary adjustments to remove any issues, before they are rolled out into production.
+If not, we can make the necessary adjustments to remove any issues before they are rolled out into production.

 Test scenarios are used for two purposes,

-Testing is all about making sure that your product is free from defects and it meets the requirements.
-If not you need to fix them before release or go back to the drawing board and re-develop if there is scope available.
-As a team lead, I try to write scenarios as per product requirements and then assign them to the individual developers.
-Each developer will work on it and get back with status reports whether they have completed a scenario or not.
-I always recommend to my juniors that at the end of the day we should have a 100% pass for all scenarios assigned to us, if you are not able to complete then you need to find out the reason and fix it.
+Testing is about ensuring your product is free from defects and meets the requirements.
+If not, you need to fix them before release or go back to the drawing board and re-develop if there is scope available.
+As a team lead, I try to write scenarios as per product requirements and then assign them to individual developers.
+Each developer will work on it and get back to us with status reports on whether they have completed a scenario.
+I always recommend to my juniors that at the end of the day, we should have a 100% pass for all scenarios assigned to us; if you cannot complete them, then you need to find out the reason and fix it.

-While creating test scenarios you should try to cover all possible cases, if any scenario is not complete or found to be broken then raise a defect and the developer will get back with fixes as soon as possible.
-You can update both the product and your test case builds so that they reflect the newly developed features.
-It is better to have a work-in-progress build of the product and test suite so that can continue testing the non-functional requirements as well which are not covered in test scenarios.
+While creating test scenarios, you should try to cover all possible cases.
+If any scenario is not complete or is found to be broken, then raise a defect, and the developer will get back to you with fixes as soon as possible.
+You can update the product and test case builds to reflect the newly developed features.
+It is better to have a work-in-progress build of the product and test suite to continue testing the non-functional requirements not covered in test scenarios.

-As a team leads, it is my responsibility to be good at both product and test management.
-I do not expect my juniors to know automatically about product management, hence it is our duty to educate them about test scenarios and their importance in testing.
+As a team lead, I am responsible for being good at product and test management.
+I do not expect my juniors to know about product management automatically.
+Hence, it is our duty to educate them about test scenarios and their importance in testing.

-Test scenarios help us to track the decisions taken during software development and it is clear documentation that can be reviewed by developers, testers, and other stakeholders.
+Test scenarios help us to track the decisions made during software development, and they are clear documentation that developers, testers, and other stakeholders can review.
 Having a history of changes for the stories might be useful from the point of view of the project manager and some other stakeholders.

-Test scenarios provide a clear understanding of what will be delivered in a particular release and it covers not only functionalities but also non-functional requirements like performance, load, security, etc. It is important for both developer and tester to know what they need to deliver during the Sprint.
+Test scenarios provide a clear understanding of what will be delivered in a particular release and cover functionalities and non-functional requirements like performance, load, security, etc. It is important for both the developer and tester to know what they need to deliver during the Sprint.

-Test scenarios act as a communication tool between team members and also there is a possibility of scope creep if not managed properly.
+Test scenarios act as a communication tool between team members, and scope creep is possible if not managed properly.

 How to Write Test Scenarios?

 Well, I am not good at writing tutorials.
-But if you want me to write a tutorial on test scenarios then I would like to cover the following topics.
-I would highly recommend that you read them one by one, in the given sequence as this will give you a holistic picture of how to write test scenarios.
+But if you want me to write a tutorial on test scenarios, I would like to cover the following topics.
+I highly recommend reading them individually, in the given sequence, as this will give you a holistic picture of how to write test scenarios.

-Hope this helps.
+I hope this helps.
 I have used this post for my team to enhance their test-management skills.
-It is very important to consider these points while writing test scenarios and achieving a 100% pass rate in your Sprint Review.
+Considering these points while writing test scenarios and achieving a 100% pass rate in your Sprint Review is very important.

 Tips to Create Test Scenarios

-To write effective tests we first need to know, understand, and document in detail how the system really works.
-As an application grows it becomes harder to create successful test scenarios because of increasing complexity.
-Therefore at first, we should try to break down the application into smaller pieces so that it becomes easy to create good test scenarios.
+To write effective tests, we first need to know, understand, and document in detail how the system works.
+As an application grows, it becomes harder to create successful test scenarios because of increasing complexity.
+Therefore, we should first try to break down the application into smaller pieces to make it easy to create good test scenarios.
 It is also important to set priorities for the feature/story and carry out testing accordingly.

-- Define Business Goals – As per the business goals document, try to define the product requirements that can help in achieving those goals.
-After that try to understand how various functionalities of the product will fulfill the business goals.
+• Define Business Goals – As per the business goals document, define the product requirements to help achieve those goals.
+After that, understand how various product functionalities will fulfill the business goals.

-- Know your application – Write various scenarios for each functionality that can help in achieving the above goal(s).
+• Know your application – Write various scenarios for each functionality to help achieve the above goal(s).

-- Define pass/fail criterion for each test case/specification.
+• Define the pass/fail criterion for each test case/specification.

-- Test data and the environment – Before starting testing we should know how many database records need to be created, what kind of volume is involved in the application etc. We also have to identify the target DB which will be used for testing.
+• Test data and the environment – Before starting testing, we should know how many database records need to be created, what volume is involved in the application, etc. We also have to identify the target DB which will be used for testing.

-- Use meaningful fields for both inputs and outputs i.e. fields should be scalable and alphabetic.
+• Use meaningful fields for inputs and outputs, i.e., fields should be scalable and alphabetic.

-- Start testing – Test cases should be executed against the UAT environment so that testers can see how end users are going to use the feature/story.
-After all, tests have been executed we should create a summary for each test case/specification and share it with teammates through meeting or mail conversation.
+• Start testing – Test cases should be executed against the UAT environment so testers can see how end users will use the feature/story.
+After all tests have been executed, we should create a summary for each test case/specification and share it with teammates through meetings or mail conversations.
 This will help in knowing if the test case has failed or not.

 Conclusion

-In my opinion, test scenarios are a must-have artifact for all the teams working on projects having non-trivial requirements.
+Test scenarios are a must-have artifact for all the teams working on projects with non-trivial requirements.
 It provides a clear understanding to the product owners, developers, testers, and other stakeholders about what will be delivered for the upcoming release.

-Well, that’s all for now, I would like to have your feedback in the comments section below.
-If you found this article useful then please share this article on social media and help others to learn about test scenarios.
-And stay tuned for further updates in this series of articles.
+That’s all for now; I would like your feedback in the comments section below.
+If you found this article useful, please share it on social media and help others learn about test scenarios.
+Stay tuned for further updates in this series of articles.

-Thank you for reading the article, please share it if you like it!
+Thank you for reading the article; please share it if you like!
 If you want me to write anything on Agile testing or test management, you can suggest your topics in the comment section.

 We are soon going to share the latest template of different test scenarios and also different examples that are going to help to test the functionality of the applications.